imprity/Stollen/README.md

 *it's like [pollen](https://git.matthewbutterick.com/mbutterick/pollen) but stolen (and bad)*

-It's a simple markup langage that can be compiled(?) to tree of javascript object.
+It's a simple markup langage that can be compiled(?) to tree of javascript objects.

 # Basic Usage